mattgianni/sparql-ui/README.md

 popd
 ```

 [Atom](https://atom.io/) follows symbolic links when loading packages on startup.
-If you'd rather clone the repo to a different location, simply create a symbolic link to the alternative location in Atom's packages directory like so:
+If you'd rather clone the repo to a different location, simply create a symbolic link in your packages folder to the alternative location:

 ```[bash]
 ln -s /path/to/repo ~/.atom/packages/sparql-ui